Vintage News Of

 3. The fee should be reduced.

-There was a good attendance at the annual meeting and they must have had a very satisfactory one, as it was called at 7 P.M. and did not adjourn until 2.
+satisfactory one, as it was called at 7 P.M. and did not adjourn until 2.
 I was unable to attend, but Miss Glenz and Mrs. Morfit kindly telephoned me after the meeting, so that these results might be included in this month's Cat Gazette.

 I wish to thank all the members who cooperated so generously with me by sending in their dues so promptly and also their marked copy for the meeting.
 It is in this way that we can all work hard to make the Siamese Cat Society of America bigger and better in every way.